khalidelaggan/axe-cli/README.md

 **Note:** If you are having difficulty with the color scheme, use `--no-color` to disable text styles.

+## How it works

+It's using the Axe core JavaScript library and phantom JS to head this browser to go hit www.digital.canada.com, run Axe's accessibility rules, and then return a result.

+Axe CLI is very helpfully reminding us that that doesn't cover all of it.
+You still need to test for accessibility manually.
+You need to test with the keyboard, make sure you can operate everything.
+You need to check the quality of your alt text and transcript content and things that require a human to review.

+Something else we could do is tell it to use a different browser.
+Say, we wanted to run it with Selenium WebDriver and a real browser instance which would be more like a real user's experience.
+We could tell Axe CLI to use Chrome, Firefox, Edge, or whatever browser drivers you have installed on your machine.

 ## Running specific rules

 You can use the `--rules` flag to set which rules you wish to run, or you can use `--tags` to tell axe to run all rules that have that specific tag.
 For example: